lancedb/documentation/docs/src/guides/ingestion.md

 ---
-title: "Data Ingestion in LanceDB Enterprise | Data Loading Guide"
+title: "Data Ingestion in LanceDB | Data Loading Guide"
-description: "Learn how to ingest data into LanceDB Enterprise.
-Includes batch loading, streaming ingestion, and best practices for enterprise data management."
+description: "Learn how to ingest data into LanceDB.
+Includes batch loading, streaming ingestion, and best practices for data management."
 ---

-# Ingesting Data with LanceDB Enterprise
+# Ingesting Data with LanceDB

 We support high-throughput writes, comfortably handling 4GB per second.
 Our client SDK maintains 1:1 parity with the open-source version,